ghowland/StatsInvalidWhenPopIsOne/README.md

 There are many situations today where statistics and other external data are applied to critical single case scenarios, without the acknowledgement that the comparisons may be invalid as the external data bears no correlation to the precise immediate state of the subject matter.

-My hope, if this assertion is not falsified (please do!), is this the improved information that comes from further discussion will provide another tool when evaluating changes.
+My hope, if this assertion is not falsified, is this the improved information that comes from further discussion will provide another tool when evaluating changes.

+If you can provide a falsification for this assertion, I am happy to ammend it or rescind it accordingly.
+Feedback is very welcome, as I am looking for a solution to a problem I have found, and I think this assertion gets things moving that direction, but if I am wrong I am happy to change direction to be less-wrong.

 ## Additional Information